FM-G-CAM: A Holistic Approach for Explainable AI in Computer Vision: Introduction

-In this paper, we propose a novel approach to produce a saliency map that could provide a unified approach to visualising multiple class predictions; an example of the proposed approach can be observed in Figure \ref{fig:general-comparison-0}.
-Our approach can be configured to consider any number of top classes to consider when generating the saliency map.
-Our paper begins with a comparison of the existing methods to explain CNN predictions.
-Then, our new approach, FM-G-CAM and the theory behind it are explained mathematically and implemented as a Python package for public download.
-Following the theory, a list of practical use cases for which our approach could be effectively used is presented in comparison to the existing methods.
-Finally, the paper concludes with an in-depth discussion of how FM-G-CAM can be widely used to explain CNN predictions, drawbacks of it, and potential avenues to further improve it.
+In this paper, we propose a novel approach to producing a saliency map that offers a unified way to visualise multiple-class predictions; an example of the proposed approach is shown in Figure \ref{fig:general-comparison-0}.
+Our approach can be configured to consider any number of top classes when generating the saliency map.
+Our paper begins with a comparison of existing methods for explaining CNN predictions.
+We then explain our new approach, FM-G-CAM, and the theory behind it, and implement it as a Python package for public download.
+Following the theory, we present a list of practical use cases for which our approach could be effectively used, compared with the existing methods.
+Finally, the paper concludes with an in-depth discussion of how FM-G-CAM can be widely used to explain CNN predictions, its drawbacks, and potential avenues to further improve it.
 The main scientific contributions of our work are as follows: